 Kabuto with horns of deer was believed to posses the power of gods.

-Others have worm-like designed kabuto, which was thought to be a good luck charm because worm goes only forward.
+Others have worm-like-designed kabuto, which was thought to be a good luck charm because worm goes only forward.

 But was it ok to stand out this much in the battlefield?
 In the age of civil wars, the way of battle has changed from the former times.
-It used to be one on one with a sword, but in this era, they fought in a group using guns.
+It used to be one on one with a sword, but in this era, they fought with a group using guns.
 One had to be recognizable to show off one’s military achievement to its lord, and to let its vassals know one is all right in the field.

 Rabbit ear-shaped kabuto was popular since worries liked the swiftness of rabbits.
 There are many varieties of rabbit ear-shaped kabuto.